The Business Training Center helps brings safety training and consulting to your workplace. We can help you:

 This training consists of classroom instruction that covers the content of the OSHA 29 CFR 1910.178 standard.
 Learn about the types and characteristics of forklifts, pre-operation inspections, basic driving, stability and load handling, fuels, batteries, and attachments.
 Driving practice and performance evaluation follows classroom instruction.
-For a schedule of public classes currently offered, click here.

 Emergency Medical Services: Managing Hazardous Materials Incidents (8 hours)

 The presence of hazardous materials or toxic chemicals at an incident or other emergency situation adds a new dimension of risk to those handling and treating casualties.
 Emergency Medical Services (EMS) must protect their personnel on-site and en route to the hospital and other people with in the hospital, while providing the best care for the chemically contaminated patient.
 This course is intended to help emergency medical services plan for incidents that involve hazardous materials and improve their ability to respond to these incidents appropriately.
 This course will familiarize personnel with the concepts, terminology, and key considerations that affect the management of incidents of chemical contamination.
 Upon completion of this course, the participants will receive an eight (8) hour HAZWOPER Operations Level certificate and wallet card.

 Employee Safety Orientation & Annual Refresher (4-8 hours)